DrHenchman/uhc-pack/README.md

 4. Decide the center of your map and teleport to it e.g. `/tp @s 0 ~ 0`
 5. Run `/function uhc_pack:setup` to prepare the Lobby

-From here, you can control the rest of the setup the book provided.
+From here, you can control the rest of the setup from the book provided.

-After the UHC is complete you can run `/function uhc_pack:complete` to put everyone into spectator mode and lock in the awards.
+After the UHC has concluded, you can run `/function uhc_pack:complete` to put everyone into spectator mode and lock in the awards.
 You can then reveal the awards using `/function uhc_pack:awards/reveal`.